 There are simple self-check methods that one can carry out.
 For example:

-• Pain: Is it painful or does the area around the areolas when touched? (this could be a sign of gynecomastia)
+Is it painful, or does the area around the areolas when touched?
+(This could be a sign of gynecomastia.)

-The above list is not confirmation indicators.
+The above list is not a confirmation indicator.
 A trip to the doctor’s for a qualified assessment is highly recommended.
-Do take note that it is possible for an individual to suffer from both gynecomastia and pseudogynecomastia.

 There are options to select from, and these include: